 Meet Dementia Friends Champion – Helen Drain

-Helen is our lead Dementia Trainer (Alzheimer’s Society approved and Dementia Friends Champion) and has first-hand experience of the challenges of caring for someone with dementia.
-When caring for her husband, she admits she “got everything wrong and made all the mistakes you can.
-I don’t want to see anyone else going through that.”
+Helen is our lead Dementia Trainer (Alzheimer’s Society approved and Dementia Friends Champion) and has first-hand experience of the challenges of caring for someone living with dementia.
+When caring for her husband, she admits she “got so much wrong and made all the mistakes possible.”
+From this though she learned so much.
 In her role as a Dementia Champion Helen gives valuable training and information about dementia to many organisations in the local community.

-Helen explains ‘There isn’t a typical day for a dementia sufferer, we all have our own individual lives, preferences and routines and this is exactly the same for people living under the dementia umbrella.
-Our clients are all individual people who like to live their own life with the aid of one of our carers just to help them manage with any areas they struggle with.
-Because all clients living with dementia are different and they can change on a day to day basis, our carers have to be quite flexible and able to think on their feet to deal with anything that might occur.
+Helen explains ‘There isn’t a typical day for a person living with dementia, we all have our own individual lives, preferences and routines and this is exactly the same for those living under the dementia umbrella.
+Our clients all like to live their own life, with the aid of one of our carers just to help them manage with any areas they struggle with.
+Because all clients living with dementia are unique, no two days or two people are the same, so our carers have to be quite flexible and able to think on their feet to deal with anything that might occur.

 Our live-in dementia care training gives carers an in-depth knowledge into the different types of dementia, how it affects the brain and how to recognise and help manage the symptoms.
 These can include sun downing, ‘wandering’ or, to give it our preferred term, ‘walking with a purpose’ as this is usually the case, medication and nutrition.
 Our support for dementia carers also offers an invaluable interactive element in our own ‘Dementia Experience Room’ to help the carers feel what a client living with dementia may experience.
 Training also focuses on various other ways to support someone living with dementia, such as using music, validation, reminiscence and other therapies that people have tried.
 We cover a broad range of subjects to equip our carers with a solid understanding of how to care for and deal with the challenges dementia can bring.

 Dementia Care: Client case study